izyware/izy-proxy/README.md

 Due to security requirements, you must whitelist the IP address in order to access the logging feature.

+## Integrated Monitoring
+Monitoring feature is an improved layer of functionality and surpasses logging.
+It supports built in metrics collection which can be useful when building streaming solutions.
+The following features are currently supported:
+* Granular management and verbose flag
+* Filtering and querying by service, component, ...
+* Aggregate metric calculations (Datarate, Sampling Frequency, ...)

+While its possible to do `['chain.importProcessor', 'lib/monitoring', {}]` inside each handler, it is recommended that to define the monitoring and logging strategy per service instance.
+Notice that the following component lifecycles:
+* runpkg chainprocessor handler: per process, shared across services.
+The handler is a singleton which will share the lifetime of the application.
+* chains available for method calls: notice that unless a chain is instantiated using newChain action, it will share its context across method calls so newChain can be utilized to contextualize the chains per service.

+Using the strategy above, the service entrypoints, should be launched using a newChain, and the `methodCallContextObjectsProvidedByChain` and `monitoringConfig` need to be specified.

+This will guarantee that the proper objects are instantiated and made available within the context of each method call during the service lifetime.
+The service instantiation cli uses this technique to setup the property logging per service end-point.
+See service code samples sections for examples.

 ## Creating TCP/UDP services using the socket plug-in
 You can use the socket plug-in for creating non HTTPs application layer services (SMTP, POP, SOCKS, etc.) that can be deployed from the IzyCloud environment.
 To configure a node add the following to the plug-ins config: